maoosi/pickle.scss/README.md

 ## FAQ

-### Aren't breakpoints tied to specific devices bad practice?
+### Aren't breakpoints tied to specific devices considered bad practice?

 According the [Sass guidelines](https://sass-guidelin.es/#responsive-web-design-and-breakpoints), media queries should not be tied to specific devices, and privilege names such as `medium` `large` `huge` rather than `tablet` `computer` `tv`.

 **Pickle** takes a different stand on the question, as we believe ambiguity breeds confusion.
 A term like `medium` is too broad and can be interpreted in many different ways, while `tablet` is more clear and easy to remember.
-The idea is not about being 100% accurate across all devices, but to be as declarative as possible and easy to remember.
+The idea is not about being 100% accurate across all devices, but to be as declarative as possible and easy to use.

 Not happy with the default naming convention?
 Just use your own by updating the default `$breakpoints` config ;)